kozraf/kozraf/README.md

 ## What you'll find here?

 Originally, my GitHub account was initiated with the intent to script a deployment for a 3-node K8 cluster on VirtualBox VMs using HashiCorp Vagrant.
-This vision has since evolved into projects like [RafK8clstr](#), which extends beyond just cluster deployment to integrating software like ArgoCD and Jenkins_with_Terraform running as K8 pods and others.
+This vision has since evolved into projects like [RafK8clstr](https://github.com/kozraf/RafK8clstr), which extends beyond just cluster deployment to integrating software like ArgoCD and Jenkins_with_Terraform running as K8 pods and others.

 ## 🔭 Projects

-- [RafK8clstr](#): A robust solution for setting up a 3-node Kubernetes cluster, equipped with cutting-edge add-ons, using Vagrant and VirtualBox.
+- [RafK8clstr](#): **RafK8clstr** offers a streamlined approach to establishing a 3-node Kubernetes cluster enriched with a range of add-ons and features, such as the Metrics Server and NFS shared storage.
+The project seamlessly integrates Vagrant and VirtualBox for local VM provisioning, and boasts an array of scripts to simplify the setup process.
+A unique aspect of this project is its "wrapper" (setup.bat file) which not only manages Vagrant but also permits the deployment of various DevOps components from associated repositories - such as Jenkins_with_Terrafform / ArgoCD / Grafana & Prometheus etc.
-- [Jenkins with Terraform on Kubernetes](#): Seamlessly deploy Jenkins integrated with Terraform on a Kubernetes cluster.
+- [Jenkins with Terraform on Kubernetes](https://github.com/kozraf/Jenkins_with_TF): Deploy Jenkins integrated with Terraform on a Kubernetes cluster.
+- [ArgoCD Kubernetes Setup](https://github.com/kozraf/ArgoCD): This repository focuses on facilitating the setup of ArgoCD on a Kubernetes cluster.
+ArgoCD, a declarative, GitOps continuous delivery tool for Kubernetes, empowers users to manage Kubernetes resources with git repositories as the primary source of truth.
+The project offers:
+  - **Easy Deployment**: Streamlined setup of ArgoCD.
+  - **Helm Integration**: Deployment via the Helm package manager.
+  - **Customization**: Inclusive of custom values for tailored deployment.
+  - **Isolation**: Dedicated namespace for ArgoCD ensuring enhanced security.

 ## 🔧 Key Skills